junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "'Course I do."
 Dean manages to squeeze his sound through the lump in his throat, "You're family."

 "Then why, are you coming so late?"
-Castiel's eyes suddenly turn fierce, rolled and filled with anger and accuse and pain, "They're all dead!
+Castiel's eyes suddenly turn fierce, rolled and filled with anger and accusation and pain, "They're all dead!
 All of them.
 And now it's my turn.
 Where were you when we need you?
 Why can't you come earlier?
 Why can't you save us?"

 Castiel suddenly straightens up his body, reaching out and grabbing him by the collar, dragging him closer and cursing to his face, "We are all dead!
 I'm dead!
 Because of you!"
 Dean can't bare to look at his eyes, the flame and pain shading all the blue and eating him alive, but he can't move away.
 He shudders.